italia/eudi-wallet-it-docs/docs/en/pid-issuing.rst

     - UNIX Timestamp with the time of JWT issuance, coded as NumericDate as indicated in :rfc:`7519`.
     - `[OIDC4VCI.
 Draft 13] <https://openid.bitbucket.io/connect/openid-4-verifiable-credential-issuance-1_0.html>`_, [:rfc:`7519`.
 Section 4.1.6].
   * - **nonce**
-    - The value type of this claim MUST be a string, where the value is a **c_nonce** provided by the PID Provider in the subsequent response.
+    - The value type of this claim MUST be a string, where the value is a **c_nonce** provided by the PID Provider in the Token response.
     - `[OIDC4VCI.
 Draft 13] <https://openid.bitbucket.io/connect/openid-4-verifiable-credential-issuance-1_0.html>`_